nvaccess/nvda/projectDocs/dev/developerGuide/developerGuide.md

 ## Translation {#translation}

-In order to support multiple languages/locales, NVDA must be translated and data specific to the locale must be provided.
+In order to support multiple languages/locales, NVDA must be translated, and data specific to the locale must be provided.
 This section only includes information on custom NVDA file formats required for translation.
 Other items need to be translated, such as the NVDA user interface and documentation, but these use standard file formats.
 For complete documentation about translating NVDA, please see the [Translating page](https://github.com/nvaccess/nvda/blob/master/projectDocs/translating/readme.md)